Essam-ab/SALON-ESTUDIANT/README.md

 ## Installation
 - Use your terminal to install jquery, it has to be inside a /node_modules folder.
+- import the database with the name = loginsystemdb
+- open apache and mysql in the XAMPP CONTROL PANEL (or any other local server that you're using)
 ```
 npm install jquery
 ```